RTV Utrecht

 Radio Televisie Utrecht, abbreviated RTV Utrecht, is the regional public broadcaster for the Dutch province of Utrecht.
-It was founded in 2002 following the merger of Radio M and Omroep Utrecht.
+It was founded in 2002, following the merger of Radio M and Omroep Utrecht.

-Radio M, short for Radio Midden (lit.
-'Centre Radio', referring to Utrecht's central location within the Netherlands), began operations in 1989.
+Radio Utrecht began operations in 1989, and was renamed Radio M – short for Midden-Nederland (lit.
+'Central Netherlands') – in 1996.
 The first television broadcast was in 2000.
 The station merged with Omroep Utrecht, the local broadcaster for the province's capital city Utrecht, in 2002.